DolphDev/pynationstates/Documentation/telegram.md

 #Telegrams

-Telegrams are simply in the nationstates module.
-Simply give it the information it needs and It will send the message.
+Telegrams are simple in the nationstates module.
+Simply give it the information it needs and it will do the rest.

 Parameters: